Polio eradication: 2016–2020

-2019

-There were 176 WPV1 paralysis cases detected in 2019: 29 in Afghanistan and 147 in Pakistan.
-In particular, in Pakistan the number of cases was surging.
-Transborder migration continued to play a role in polio transmission in the two countries.
+In 2019 there were 176 WPV1 paralysis cases detected: 29 in Afghanistan and 147 in Pakistan.
+In particular, in Pakistan the number of cases was surging and cross-border migration played a role in polio transmission between the two countries.
 While itself problematic, this also fostered a dangerous false narrative in both nations, blaming the other for the presence and spread of polio in their own country.
 Environmental sampling in Pakistan showed the virus' presence in eight urban areas, a setback officials attributed primarily to vaccine refusal.
-Opponents to vaccination in Pakistan launched a series of attacks in April that left a vaccinator and two security men dead, while false rumors and hoax videos reporting vaccine toxicity also disrupted vaccination efforts there.
+Opponents to vaccination in Pakistan launched a series of attacks in April that left one vaccinator and two security men dead, while false rumors and hoax videos reporting vaccine toxicity also disrupted vaccination efforts there.
 Wild poliovirus of Pakistani origin also spread to Iran where it was detected in several environmental samples.
-Overall, the eradication efforts in Pakistan and Afghanistan have been characterized as having become a "horror show", undermined by "public suspicion, political infighting, mismanagement and security problems".
+Overall, the eradication efforts in Pakistan and Afghanistan were characterized as having become a "horror show," undermined by "public suspicion, political infighting, mismanagement and security problems."

-In the third remaining country in which polio was classified as endemic, Nigeria, wild poliovirus has not been detected since October 2016, and levels of AFP surveillance are sufficient, even in security-compromised regions, to suggest transmission of WPV may have been interrupted.
+In the third remaining country in which polio was classified as endemic, Nigeria, wild poliovirus had not been detected since October 2016, and levels of AFP surveillance were sufficient, even in security-compromised regions, to suggest transmission of WPV might have been interrupted.
 Global WPV3 eradication was certified in October 2019, the virus not having been seen since 2012.

 In addition to the WPV resurgence in Pakistan and Afghanistan, 2019 saw a resurgence of cVDPV, with 378 cases.
 The majority of cases were caused by cVDPV2 strains that were able to arise or spread as a consequence of the withdrawal of the PV2 strain from the standard vaccination regimen.
 Previous cVDPV2 outbreaks in Nigeria, the Democratic Republic of Congo, and Somalia continued into 2019 and spread to neighboring countries, while several countries experienced new outbreaks.
 In addition to eighteen reported paralysis cases in Nigeria, the cVDPV2 outbreaks there spread to Benin, Burkina Faso, Chad, Ghana, Niger, and Togo, while the virus was also detected in environmental samples from Cameroon and Ivory Coast.
 Somalia's continuing outbreaks caused a half-dozen cases there and in neighboring Ethiopia, with a separate Ethiopia outbreak adding one case.
 The Democratic Republic of the Congo had numerous new and continuing outbreaks, producing more than 80 cases, while multiple new cVDPV2 outbreaks in Angola and the Central African Republic resulted in more than a hundred cases.
 Individual new outbreaks of cVDPV2 also caused more than a dozen paralysis cases each in Pakistan and the Philippines, while smaller outbreaks struck Chad, China, and Zambia.
 A separate cVDPV1 outbreak in the Philippines also caused cases in Malaysia, where cVDPV2 of Filipino origin was also detected in environmental samples, while additional cVDPV1 outbreaks caused six cases in Myanmar and one case in Yemen.